marcocanevadev/IAS_project/README.md

 a deeper understanding of the matter and to not limit myself to a copy￾paste.
 Results show that:
-- number of coefficients which explain 80% of variance is 10 and the most significant ones are frequency domain features
+- number of coefficients which explain 80% of variance is 10 and the most significant ones are frequency domain features.

--the best number for k is around 100 and works better with the third group (time and frequency together)
+-the best number for k is around 100 and works better with the third group (time and frequency together).

 Introduction:
 The extraction of features from audio data is a useful and powerfull tool for a lot of applications.
 It is a necessary step before